Dottie and Don: Background and content

 Dottie & Don was first collection of duets to be recorded by Don Gibson and Dottie West.
 While West had previously recorded with Jim Reeves, Gibson had not professionally cut duets with another performer.
 The album was produced by both Chet Atkins and Danny Davis.
 The sessions were recorded in November 1968 at RCA Studio B in Nashville, Tennessee.

 The project was a collection of 12 duet recordings.
 One song, "Final Examination", was composed by West.
-Another song, "Sweet Dreams" was composes (and first recorded by) Gibson.
+Another song, "Sweet Dreams" was composed (and first recorded) by Gibson.
 Remaining tracks were either new recordings or cover versions of songs cut by others.
 Among the album's cover versions was "I Love You Because", which was first a hit by Leon Payne.
 Another cover included "When I Stop Dreaming", which was first a song by The Louvin Brothers.
 "Sweet Memories" was a third cover, which was first a hit by Andy Williams.